Pan-De/Semantic-segmentation-of-adherent-cells-/README.md

 Training and cell counting:

-1. Semantic segmentation of adherent cells
+1. Semantic segmentation of adherent cells.
-1.1Training: Uses standard U-Net framework
+1.1Training: Uses standard U-Net framework.
-1.2Training: Patches of 256x256 from cell images and masks
+1.2Training: Patches of 256x256 from cell images and masks.

-2. Smooth blending of patches for semantic segmentation of large images
+2. Smooth blending of patches for semantic segmentation of large images.

-3. Identify each cells using StarDist model (cell counting)
+3. Identify each cells using StarDist model (cell counting).
 ![image](https://github.com/user-attachments/assets/61dcd355-714a-4fed-835b-fca55d7a56f5)